ORelio/Spotlight-Downloader/README.md

 This way of replacing the lockscreen is basically a C# implementation of [this script](https://www.reddit.com/r/PowerShell/comments/5fglby/powershell_to_set_windows_10_lockscreen/daoepvj/), avoiding the use of the `takeown` and `iacls` commands which are not reliable due to a [localization issue](http://community.idera.com/powershell/ask_the_experts/f/powershell_for_windows-12/10227/trying-to-make-a-takeown-exe-cmdlet-but-locales-is-causing-a-problem).

-Windows 7 support is also implemented through the [OEMBackground](https://www.askvg.com/windows-7-supports-login-screen-customization-without-3rd-party-software-how-to-instructions-inside/) feature:
+### Windows 7

+Windows 7 has an [OEMBackground](https://www.askvg.com/windows-7-supports-login-screen-customization-without-3rd-party-software-how-to-instructions-inside/) feature in registry allowing custom Logon Screen background:

 ````
 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\LogonUI\Background]
 "OEMBackground"=dword:00000001
 ````

-Then the image has to be placed in `C:\Windows\System32\oobe\info\backgrounds\backgroundDefault.jpg` Windows 7 enforces a limit of 250 KiB so SpotlightDL will recompress the image to the highest quality fitting in that limit.
+Then the image has to be placed in `C:\Windows\System32\oobe\info\backgrounds\backgroundDefault.jpg`.

+Windows 7 enforces a limit of 250 KiB, so SpotlightDL will recompress the image to the highest quality fitting in that limit.
+This results in lower quality lock screen images than Windows 8 and greater, but works without patching anything on the system so the feature is safe to use.

 # License